 Anyone who learns to drive is taught that a yellow light means to slow down, something might be coming from the other direction.
 Use caution, otherwise this could result in a horrible mishap.

 A bright yellow caution light began flashing Monday on the road that leads from the DuPont facility in New Jersey that its trucks will use to deliver telomer alcohol to First Chemical in Pascagoula, which eventually leads to PFOA being released into the city’s wastewater system.

 The caution signal went up when the Mississippi Department of Environmental Quality took action against DuPont’s First Chemical plant in Pascagoula.
 A $65,000 fine was levied against the company for violations that included:

-Taking air emissions tests before they were scheduled or rescheduling
+- Taking air emissions tests before they were scheduled or rescheduling them.

 Plant manager James Freeman said the company reported itself to DEQ, and that the citations were for administrative reporting errors or equipment failures.

 The yellow caution light should be bright enough for all to see as First Chemical prepares to process telomer alcohol, and release the controversial chemical PFOA, the byproduct of the process, into the wastewater system that services Pascagoula.